rstrotmann/nif/docs/reference/add_observation.md

 observation events.

-In general, the dependent variable and the observation time stamp are taken from the 'xxSTRESN' and 'xxDTC' fields of the source domiain (where xx refers to the domain code).
+In general, the dependent variable and the observation time stamp are taken from the 'xxSTRESN' and 'xxDTC' fields of the source domain (where xx refers to the domain code).
 Differing fields can be specified by the `dv_field` and `dtc_field` arguments

 Observation events can be attached to an administered drug by the `parent` argument.
 Specifying the respective parent ANALYTE code links